-Dato' Mohd Zaini Bin Hassan was appointed to the Board as an Independent Non-Executive Director on 23 April 2012.
+Dato' Mohd Zaini Bin Hassan and Dato' Avinderjit Singh A/L Harjit Singh were appointed to the Board as Independent Non-Executive Directors on 23 April 2012 and 19 February 2014 respectively.

 The Nomination Committee had undertaken a review and assessment of the level of independence of the Independent Directors of the Board and based on the assessment, the Board is generally satisfied with the level of independence demonstrated by the Independent Directors, i.e. they are independent of management and free from any business dealing or other relationship with the Group that could reasonably be perceived to materially interfere with their exercise of unfettered and independent judgement.